 Area of Special Educational Need Relating to difficulties with: Communication and Interaction Children may have a delay or disorder in one or more of the following areas: Attention / Interaction skills: May have difficulties ignoring distractions.
 Need reminders to keep attention.
 May need regular prompts to stay on task.
 May need individualised motivation in order to complete tasks.
 Difficulty attending in whole class.
 Interaction will not always be appropriate.
 May have peer relationship difficulties.
 May not be able to initiate or maintain a conversation.
 Understanding / Receptive Language: May need visual support to understand or process spoken language.
-May need augmented communication systems Frequent misunderstandings.
-Repetition of language and some basic language needs to be used to aid their understanding.
+May need repetition of language and some basic language to be used to aid understanding.
 Speech / Expressive Language: May use simplified language and limited vocabulary.
 Ideas / conversations may be difficult to follow, with the need to request frequent clarification.
 Some immaturities in the speech sound system.
 Grammar / phonological awareness still fairly poor and therefore their literacy can be affected.
 Cognition and Learning May have difficulties with the skills needed for effective learning such as use of: Language, memory and reasoning skills Sequencing and organisational skills An understanding of number Problem-solving and concept development skills Fine and gross motor skills Independent learning skills Exercising choice Decision making Information processing Children may have a specific learning disability such as dyslexia, dyscalculia, dyspraxia or dysgraphia.
 Social, Mental and Emotional health May have difficulties with social and emotional development which may lead to or stem from: Social isolation Behaviour difficulties Attention difficulties (ADHD) Anxiety and depression Attachment disorders Low self esteem Issues with self-image Sensory and / or Physical These pupils may have a medical or genetic condition that could lead to difficulties with: Specific medical conditions Gross / fine motor skills Visual / hearing impairment Accessing the curriculum without adaptation Physically accessing the building(s) or equipment.

-Over sensitivity to noise / smells / light / touch / taste.
-Toileting / self-care.
+- Over sensitivity to noise / smells / light / touch / taste. - Toileting / self-care.

-Robert Miles Infants Provision Mapping in Waves - the detail.
+Robert Miles Infants Provision Mapping.

-Area of Need Wave 1 Whole school approach - quality first teaching Wave 2 Targeted support for individuals or small groups Wave 3 Specialised interventions for those with additional needs Cognition and Learning Moderate Learning Needs Severe Learning Difficulties Small phonics groups Extra phonics group 1:1 phonics Volunteer reading/literacy support SENCo observation / assessment Parent discussion with SENCo Extra phonics - small groups Maths interventions - Sentence work - small group Semantic word webs Comprehension skills Memory Games Listening Games 1:1 number work 5 minute box Switched on reading Reading/writing interventions Precision Teaching - (Reading / Writing / Maths) Fully inclusive curriculum Access to an Educational Psychologist Completion of an EHAF (Early Help Assessment Form) Application for an Educational Health Care Plan SENCo assessments and monitoring to ensure appropriate intervention and access to learning Sensory / Medical / Physical Hearing Impairment Visual Impairment Multi-Sensory Impairment Physical Needs Medical Needs Whole school approach.
+Area of Need Wave 1 Whole school approach - Wave 2 Targeted support for Wave 3 Specialised interventions for Cognition and Learning Moderate Learning Needs Severe Learning Difficulties quality first teaching Small phonics groups Read Write Inc (RWI) phonics intervention 1:1 phonics Volunteer reading/literacy support individuals or small groups SENCo observation / assessment Parent discussion with SENCo Extra phonics - small groups Maths interventions - Sentence work - small group Semantic word webs Comprehension skills Memory Games Listening Games Numicon those with additional needs 1:1 RWI Reading/writing interventions Precision Teaching - (Reading / Writing / Maths) Fully inclusive curriculum Referral to an Educational Psychologist as required Completion of an EHAF (Early Help Assessment Form) Application for an Educational Health Care Plan SENCo assessments and monitoring to ensure appropriate intervention and access to learning Sensory / Medical / Physical Hearing Impairment Visual Impairment Multi-Sensory Impairment Physical Needs Medical Needs Whole school approach.
 After school clubs.
 Outside play areas.
-A fully inclusive and differentiated class and curriculum approach according to individual needs.
+A fully inclusive, differentiated & adapted curriculum approach according to individual needs.
 Audit of environment to consider adaptations (as required).
 Modification of organisation, routine and environment if required.
 Access to a base for therapy if required.
-1:1 fine motor skills Physio Play therapy Handwriting practice Extra 1:1 / small group activities.
+1:1 fine motor skills Physiotherapy Play therapy Handwriting practice Extra 1:1 / small group activities.
 Targeted small group / individual intervention to address specific needs such as: self-help skills, keyboard skills and independence.
 Physical aids where necessary or where advised by specialists.
 Parent discussion with SENCo.
-Steps to Success targets.
 Access and liaison with the OT (Occupational Therapist) Access and liaison with the Physiotherapist SENCo assessments and monitoring to ensure appropriate intervention and access to learning Identified key worker SENCo to lead provision Extra support and access to appropriate ICT interventions